hxy9243/hxy9243.github.io/source/_posts/2024-02-25-making-a-toygrad.md

 ## 2.1 Chain Rule

-In differentiation, the chain rule shows the basic rules for finding the derivative of the composite functions.
+In Calculus, the chain rule of derivative shows the basic rules for finding the derivatives of the composite functions.

 As we learned from Calculus class, the chain rule states: